visheshgupta1495/Age-In-Minutes/README.md

 # Age-In-Minutes
- An android app built in Kotlin that tels your age in minutes
+ An android app built in Kotlin that tells your age in minutes